Here is another excellent recipe from Chai Wallah in Yarm! Stuffed chicken breasts. Yum.

-- When the onion becomes translucent, add the garlic and ginger paste, the garam masala, the chopped chilies and the spinach and fry over high heat until the spinach is just slightly wilted but still quite fresh looking.
+- When the onion becomes translucent, add the garlic and ginger paste, the tandoori masala, the chopped chilies and the spinach and fry over high heat until the spinach is just slightly wilted but still quite fresh looking.

 - Remove from the pan, squeeze dry and chop finely.

 - Now place a couple of tablespoons of the spinach mixture on top of each flattened chicken breast and then top with a little of the grated paneer.